 - provided that adequate documentation has been presented, to make a judgement about whether the trainee’s progress has been satisfactory and whether they can progress to the next level of training.
 Trainees who are full time and receive an outcome 1 will progress to the next level.
 Trainees who are less than full time may have satisfactory progress but progress to the next level will depend on the competencies gained in the time available to them.

 - consider suitability to progress to the next stage of training or confirm training has been satisfactorily completed

 - provide advice to the RO regarding Revalidation of the trainee.

-Please note that trainees will be informed of their ARCP date 8 weeks before the panel.
-Trainees do not attend in person.
+Please note that postgraduate doctor in training will be informed of their ARCP date 12 weeks before the panel.
+Postgraduate doctor in training do not attend in person.